aio-libs/aiohttp/docs/web_advanced.rst

    web.run_app(app_factory())

-Gunicorn worker supports a facotry as well.
-For gunocord the factory should accept zero parameters::
+Gunicorn worker supports a factory as well.
+For Gunicorn the factory should accept zero parameters::

    async def my_web_app():